syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/TrackBar-Customization.md

 ---
 layout: post
-title: Track bar in Syncfusion® RangeSlider control for Xamarin.iOS
+title: Track Bar Customization in Syncfusion® RangeSlider control for Xamarin.iOS
-description: Learn how to customize the track bar  of RangeSlider control in Xamarin.iOS
+description: Learn how to customize the track bar appearance of RangeSlider control in Xamarin.iOS
 platform: xamarin.ios
 control: RangeSlider
 documentation: ug
 ---

-# TrackBar customization
+# Track Bar Customization

-## TrackThickness
+## Track Thickness

-The thickness of track bar can be customized by setting the `TrackThickness` property of SfRangeSlider.
+The thickness of the track bar can be customized by setting the `TrackThickness` property of SfRangeSlider.

 {% tabs %}